Horatio Gates: Seven Years' War (1756–1763)

 In November 1755, Gates married Elizabeth Phillips and had a son, Robert, in 1758.
 Gates's military career stalled, as advancement in the British army required money or influence.
 Frustrated by the British class hierarchy, he sold his major's commission in 1769 and came to North America.
-In 1772, he re-established contact with prominent Virginian George Washington and purchased a modest plantation and enslaved workers in Virginia the following year.
+In 1772, he re-established contact with prominent Virginian George Washington and purchased a modest slave plantation in Virginia the following year.

-American War of Independence (1775-1783)
+American Revolutionary War (1775–1783)

 In late May 1775 when the word reached Gates of the April outbreak of war, he rushed to Mount Vernon and offered his services to Washington.
 In June, the Continental Congress began organizing the Continental Army.
 In accepting command, Washington urged the appointment of Gates as adjutant of the army.
 On June 17, 1775, Congress commissioned Gates as a brigadier general and adjutant general of the Continental Army.
 He is considered to be the first Adjutant General of the United States Army.

 Gates's previous wartime service in administrative posts was invaluable to the fledgling army, since he, Washington, and Charles Lee were the only men with significant experience in the British regular army.
 As adjutant, Gates created the army's system of records and orders and helped standardize regiments from the various colonies.
 During the siege of Boston, he was a voice of caution, speaking in war councils against what he saw as overly risky actions.

 Although his administrative skills were valuable, Gates longed for a field command, where officers could gain glory.
 By June 1776, he had been promoted to major general and given command of the Canadian Department to replace John Sullivan.
 This unit of the army was then in disorganized retreat from Quebec, following the arrival of British reinforcements at Quebec City.
 Furthermore, disease, especially smallpox, had taken a significant toll on the ranks, which also suffered from poor morale and dissension over pay and conditions.
 The retreat from Quebec to Fort Ticonderoga also brought Gates into conflict with the authority of Major General Philip Schuyler, commander of the army's Northern Department, which retained jurisdiction over Ticonderoga.
-During the summer of 1776, this struggle was resolved, with Schuyler given command of the department as a whole and Gates' command of Ticonderoga and the defense of Lake Champlain.
+During the summer of 1776, this struggle was resolved, with Schuyler given command of the department as a whole and Gates's command of Ticonderoga and the defense of Lake Champlain.

 Gates spent the summer of 1776 overseeing the enlargement of the American fleet that would be needed to prevent the British from taking control of Lake Champlain.
 Much of this work eventually fell to Benedict Arnold, who had been with the army during its retreat and was also an experienced seaman.
 Gates rewarded Arnold's initiative by giving him command of the fleet when it sailed to meet the British.
 The American fleet was defeated at the Battle of Valcour Island in October 1776, although the defense of the lake was sufficient to delay a British advance against Ticonderoga until 1777.